List of chemistry mnemonics: Aromatic compounds

-E-Z notation for isomers
+E–Z notation for isomers

-"E" for enemies. i.e higher priority groups on opposite sides.
+"E" for 'enemies'. i.e. higher priority groups on opposite sides.
 Z form has higher priority groups on same side.

-"Z" means same side i.e. high priority groups on same side.
+"Z" means 'zame zide' (same side) i.e. high priority groups on same side.

 Cis–trans isomerism

 Cis starts with a C and the functional groups form a C.

 Trans, therefore is the other one by default.

 Benzene ring: order of substitutes

 From R group moving around the ring: